 Selling an NFT using OpenSea is simple and user-friendly.
 Anyone who owns an NFT can list it for sale, whether that’s the creator of the NFT or the person who most recently collected it.
-Creators and collectors have two main ways to sell using OpenSea: via fixed price sale and in an auction.
-Buyers pay gas fees when purchasing a fixed-price item, sellers pay gas fees when accepting offers in an auction, and OpenSea receives 2.5% of the sale price of your NFT.
+Creators and collectors can sell NFTs using OpenSea via fixed price sale and offers.

 An NFT (non-fungible token) is a unique digital item stored on a blockchain.
 NFTs can represent almost anything, and serve as a digital record of ownership.